2006 Mecca hostel collapse: Hostel

 The four-storey hostel, Lulu'at al-Khair, situated on al-Ghazal Street, just 60 m from the walls of Masjid al-Haram, was in demand as the Hajj was about to begin, and at least 30 people were known to be staying there.
 As well as housing Hajjis, the building also contains a restaurant and shops.
 At its base it is surrounded by market stalls.
 The building was at least 25 years old and its operator, Habib Turkestani, claims that the building was structurally sound and in "good shape".

 Collapse

 According to reports, prior to the collapse a fire was seen spreading downstairs in the building.
 The fire alarm went off and sprinklers were in operation.
-The building was not full, as many of the occupants had made their way to the Masjid al Haram for mid-day Salat.
-As soon as the collapse happened, nearby people began to dig to try to remove the rubble.
-Up to one thousand Saudi rescue workers were dispatched, and two large cranes were brought in to try to clear the masonry.
+The building was not fully occupied at the time, as many of the occupants had made their way to the Masjid al Haram for mid-day Salat.
+As soon as the collapse happened, nearby people began to try to remove the rubble.
+Up to 1,000 Saudi rescue workers were dispatched, and two large cranes were brought in to try to clear the masonry.
 People in buildings nearby were evacuated as a precaution.